yingqing001/Game_GRPO/README.md

 # 🚀 Game_GRPO: Training an LLM Agent for 2048

-This repo contains a simple, from-scratch GRPO implementation to train an LLM agent to play **2048**.
+This repo contains a simple, from-scratch GRPO implementation to train an LLM agent to play the game **2048**.
 The focus is training via multi-turn interaction (board → move → new board → …).
 No dependency on `vLLM` or `verl`.

 ## Training